 Packaging is part of everyday life.
 It has many important functions: to keep food fresh, protect it and enable its transportation.
 It also creates a space for communicating key information.
-However, many negative ecological effects arise at different points along the packaging value chain.
+However, many negative ecological effects arise throughout the packaging value chain.
 For example, the production of packaging requires the use of natural resources, consumes energy and creates emissions.
 If packaging waste is not recycled due to incorrect disposal, it ends up in an incinerator.
 However, if it is improperly disposed of, it ends up in the environment.
-The stakeholders of the REWE Group see packaging as a very important issue for the company (for more information see the section Materiality Analysis).
+The stakeholders of the REWE Group see packaging as a very important issue for the company (for more information see Materiality Analysis).

 To permanently integrate sustainability into its company processes, REWE Group has developed an all-encompassing sustainability strategy that is made up of four main pillars: Green Products; Energy, Climate and the Environment; Employees; and Social Involvement.
 The Green Products Strategy 2030 was adopted in 2017 in a move to more strongly anchor sustainability within procurement processes.
-In the action areas of ethical business practices, conservation of resources and animal welfare, the trade and tourism company designs effective measures to reduce environmental and social impacts as part of the Green Products commitment.
-Within the area of action of conservation of resources, the focus issues of circular economy, water and biodiversity have been identified.
+In the areas of action of people, animals and the environment, the trade and tourism company develops effective measures to reduce environmental and social impacts as part of the Green Products commitment.
+Within the area of action of the environment, the focus issues of circular economy, water and biodiversity have been identified.
 Packaging has a special significance in the focus area of circular economy.

 The circular economy is an important solution for the REWE Group for conserving resources and recycling raw materials.
 Packaging requires significant resource consumption, thus the trade company has developed a comprehensive approach to more environmentally friendly packaging.
 The REWE Group cooperates closely with key stakeholders, ranging from purchasing departments to select NGOs and packaging design experts.
-A data analysis was carried out to identify significant impacts and leverage points which formed the basis for development of this approach.
-Relying on a detailed analysis of all available packaging data, in 2018 REWE Group identified key suppliers and key packaging fractions.
+As a basis for developing the approach, a detailed analysis of all packaging data was conducted to identify significant effects and ways to develop more environmentally friendly packaging: for instance, in 2018, REWE Group identified important suppliers and significant packaging fractions.
 As a second step, the company initiated optimisation projects and supplier talks across all product areas aimed at the avoidance, reduction and improvement of packaging materials for the benefit of the environment.
 Specific targets and measures were then determined as part of this approach.

-To make progress measurable, REWE Group defined the following key performance indicators (KPIs) for the area of packaging for gauging attainment of associated targets.
+To make progress measurable, REWE Group defined the following key performance indicators (KPIs) and the respective targets for the area of packaging:

 In this approach, REWE Group differentiates between reusable and disposable packaging.